SINDHI TOMATO KADHI

 Even today we all look forward to Sunday afternoons, for those special family times and comforting meals.

-CAULIFLOWER - cut the cauliflower into bite-size florets.
+Cauliflower - cut the cauliflower into bite-size florets.

-OKRA / BHINDI - trim the ends, and slit vertically keeping the okra intact (refer to the pic above)
+Bhindi (Okra) - trim the ends, and slit vertically keeping the okra intact (refer to the pic above)

-GREEN BEANS - trim the ends, cut vertically and then into halves (refer to the pic above).
+Green Beans - trim the ends, cut vertically and then into halves (refer to the pic above).
 Guvar or cluster beans can also be used in place of green beans.

-GREEN PEAS - I prefer frozen Indian green peas from Indian/Asian grocery stores.
+Green Peas - I prefer frozen Indian green peas from Indian/Asian grocery stores.
 I don't prefer petite peas, as they add sweetness to the kadhi.
 If using petite peas, reduce the quantity to half.

-VEGETABLE DRUMSTICKS - I prefer frozen drumsticks available in most Indian / Asian grocery stores.
+Vegetable Drumsticks - I prefer frozen drumsticks available in most Indian (Asian) grocery stores.

-GINGER - cut into thin slices or coins (optional), adds a nice refreshing taste to the kadhi.
+Ginger - cut into thin slices or coins (optional), adds a nice refreshing taste to the kadhi.

-Other vegetables that go well in kadhi are potatoes, yum, lauki or bottle gourd, bhee or lotus roots, sugar snap peas, tindora or ivy gourd
+Other vegetables that go well in kadhi are potatoes, yum, lauki or bottle gourd, bhee or lotus roots, sugar snap peas, tindora or ivy gourd.

 Tomatoes are a star ingredient in this Sindhi Tomato Kadhi.
 The fresh tomato puree adds a whole lot of flavor to this kadhi.